csu-hci-projects/CS465_ReyesJ_HarperB_IanniM/README.md

 Global Variables -> Content/Globals/GlobalVariables/GlobalVariables.uasset
 Plugins you'll need:
 - Electra Player (Prevents Computer UI from freezing)

+Make sure to create a first person world for the baseline experiment and a VR world for the VR experiment.

 Plugins you might need (If uassets fail importing):
 - GPU Lightmass